 That all depends on the onsen.
 Some of them completely refuse any and all tattoos and will put up signs saying so.
 But most either don’t have a policy at all or are openly tattoo-friendly.
 Also, in general, the smaller the tattoo, the less strict places tend to be.

 While we do our best to ensure it’s correct, information is subject to change.
-Post first published in December 2021.
-Last updated: January 2025.
+Original post written by Yana K in December, 2021.
+Last updated: January, 2025.